bluesky/bluesky-httpserver/README.rst

 The Web Server should be started from the second shell as follows::

-  uvicorn bluesky_httpserver.server.server:app --host localhost --port 60610
+  uvicorn bluesky_httpserver.server:app --host localhost --port 60610

 The Web Server connects to RE Manager using Zero MQ.
 The default ZMQ address is 'tcp://localhost:60615'.
 A different ZMQ address may be passed to the Web Server by setting the *QSERVER_ZMQ_ADDRESS_CONTROL*